SalvaCarsi/lang-programs-manager/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Introduction

 This project implements a tool that gives the user the opportunity to create a sample week activity table to organize a group.